Thanatisia/SharedSpace/Docs/Networking/Guides/dictionary.md

 ## Protocols
 + ARP : The Address Resolution Protocol; Maps an IP Address of a device in the network to the MAC Address for location by the router
 + DHCP : Dynamic Host Control Protocol; Used by a router to Dynamically assign an IP Address to a device within the network whenever
+- DNS : Domain Name Service, an Internet protocol that basically maps/translates the IP address of your server with a Human-readable string, essentially becoming the Server's "name".
+    - This new string that you can access is known as the "Domain Name" of the Server
 - NAT : Network Address Translation
     ```
     A method of remapping an IP address space into another by modifying addresses in the IP header of packets while they are in transit across a traffic routing device.